CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 !!! note
-    In general, the surface specific humidity is typically related to the saturation specific humidity at the the surface temperature $T_s$, according to the Clausius-Claperyon relation.
+    In general, the surface specific humidity is typically related to the saturation specific humidity at the the surface temperature ``T_s``, according to the Clausius-Claperyon relation.
     For example, for ocean surfaces, the surface specific humidity is computed according to via [Raoult's law](https://en.wikipedia.org/wiki/Raoult%27s_law) as